You can only become a registered patent attorney if you have a good degree in a scientific, technical, mathematical or engineering subject.

 - Major industrial organisations

 Some work on a self-employed basis as sole practitioners.
-Vacancies and traineeships are advertised in national newspapers, Patents (the Chartered Institute of Patent Attorneys' journal) and scientific publications such as New Scientist, Chemistry in Britain and their respective websites.
+Vacancies and traineeships are advertised in national newspapers, Patents (the Chartered Institute of Patent Attorneys' journal) and scientific publications such as New Scientist and its respective websites.

 Speculative applications are advisable, as some positions are not advertised.
 The UK Directory of Patent Attorneys contains useful contact information for creative job seeking.

-To qualify as a registered patent attorney it is necessary to gain a good degree in a scientific, technical or engineering subject.
-It is also necessary to pass the Chartered Institute of Patent Attorneys' (CIPA) qualifying examinations.
-This normally takes four to six years of part-time supervised and private study.
-Further examinations must be passed in order to practice with the European Patent Office (EPO).
+You can only become a registered patent attorney if you have a good degree in a scientific, technical, mathematical or engineering subject.
+If you do not have a relevant degree you will not be able to take the Chartered Institute of Patent Attorneys' (CIPA) qualifying examinations, which you have to pass to become a registered patent attorney.
+This normally requires three years' experience within the profession.
+Further examinations must be passed in order to practise with the European Patent Office (EPO).

 - Meticulous attention to detail